newrelic/newrelic-quickstarts/utils/importer/README.md

 * accountId
 * nrApiKey
-* Name of the pack to install
+* Name of the quickstart to install

 ## Runnig via import.sh script